rackerlabs/support-how-to/content/how-to/cloud-servers/add-a-new-wordpress-user/index.md

 product_url: cloud-servers
 ---

-This article explains how to add a new user to your WordPress site, as well as the different user roles available.
+This article explains how to add a new user to your WordPress&reg; site and describes the different user roles available.

 **Important**: Rackspace Support does not support WordPress configuration.
 This article provides steps as a best-effort solution, but your developers should review them thoroughly before implementing them to prevent unexpected downtime.

-### Adding a new user
+### Add a new user

-1. Log into your WordPress administrator page.
+1. Log in to your WordPress administrator page.
 2. In the left sidebar, click on the **Users** option.
-3. Look for the **Add new** button at the left top part of the page and click on it.
+3. Click the **Add new** button in the page's upper-left corner.
 4. Write down the username, email, and password for your new user.
 You can also add their first name, last name, and website.
-5. If you check the **Send the new user an email about their account** checkbox, the new user will receive its login information through email.
+5. If you check the **Send the new user an email about their account** checkbox, the new user receives an email with login information.
-6. On the **Role** section you can select the permissions the new user will have.
+6. In the **Role** section, you can select the permissions for the new user.
-   Below we explain the different roles.
+   See the following section for the different role explanations.
 7. Click the **Add New User** button.

 ### User Roles

-When you create a new user, the given role will define the permissions the user will have on the website.
+When you create a new user, the role you assign defines the website permissions the user has.
 The default role is *Administrator*.
 Here are the characteristics of the different roles:

-- **Super Admin:** this role grants access to the site network administration and all other features.
+- **Super Admin:** Grants access to the site network administration and all other features.
-- **Administrator:** grants access to all the administration features within a single site.
+- **Administrator:** Grants access to all the administration features within a single site.
-- **Editor:** allows the user to publish and manage posts, even if the posts belong to other users.
+- **Editor:** Allows users to publish and manage posts, even if the posts belong to other users.
-- **Author:** this role allows the user to publish and manage its own posts.
+- **Author:** Allows users to publish and manage their own posts.
-- **Contributor:** allows the user to manage their own posts, without the capability of publishing them.
+- **Contributor:** Allows users to manage their own posts but not to publish them.
-- **Subscriber:** this role allows the user only to manage their profile.
+- **Subscriber:** Allows users to manage only their profile.

-As mentioned before, the *Administrator* role is the default for new users.
-If you want to change this, go through *Administration Screens -> Settings -> General*.
+Remember, the *Administrator* role is the default for new users.
+If you want to change this, navigate to **Administration Screens -> Settings -> General**.

 ### Conclusion

-It is important to manage carefully the roles given to new users to keep the integrity and security of the website, by allowing people to do only what they are supposed to and avoid mistakes that can generate errors on the contents or the website itself.
+It is important to manage carefully the roles given to new users.
+Keep the website's integrity and security by allowing people to do only what they are supposed to and avoid mistakes that can generate content errors or with the website itself.